Phoenix, Oregon: In popular culture

 An independent film titled Phoenix, Oregon was produced in 2018 and revolves around two characters who live in the city.
 Despite this, the film was actually shot in Klamath Falls, Oregon.
 During the COVID-19 pandemic, most US movie theaters were closed.
 The film was re-released in theaters in smaller cities that remained opened.
 Because of this, Phoenix, Oregon was the highest grossing film at the US box office for three weeks in March and April 2020.
 Its biggest weekend was April 10–12, 2020, when it earned more than $11,000 at the box office.

-The city features in the 1995 Russian movie American Daughter, in which the main character and his daughter attempt to travel to Phoenix, Arizona, but wind up in Oregon instead.